-District voters approved a tax base in 2006, ensuring a stable revenue source for programs delivered to west side citizens beginning in FY 2007-08.
+District voters approved a tax base in 2006, ensuring a stable revenue source for programs delivered to District constituents beginning in FY 2007-08.
 The permanent rate limit is set at 7.5 cents per \$1,000 of assessed value.
 The District's classification as a public taxing entity requires compliance with Oregon Local Budget Law.